-To account for the radiation field emitted by the chemically-homogeneously evolving TWUIN/WO stars, we use the SED predicted by our synthetic spectra from \citetalias{Kubatova:2019} with nominal mass-loss rate and smooth wind (Fig.~\ref{fig:BB}).
+To account for the radiation field emitted by the chemically homogeneously evolving TWUIN/WO stars, we used the SED predicted by our synthetic spectra from \citetalias{Kubatova:2019} with a nominal mass-loss rate and smooth wind (Fig.~\ref{fig:BB}).
 This way there is no need to correct for wind optical depth.
-Such a correction is a common practice for evolutionary models, done in e.g. \citet{Groh:2019}, \citet{Schootemeijer:2018}, {and \citet{Szecsi:2016}}.
+Such a correction is a common practice for evolutionary models, done in for example \citet{Groh:2019}, \citet{Schootemeijer:2018}, {and \citet{Szecsi:2016}}.
 They followed the estimates of \citet{Langer:1989a}, which took only electron-scattering opacity into account: a fast but simplistic method.
 Since our spectra were created with state-of-the-art physical treatment of all elements in \PoWR, including the high ionization stages of iron group elements (albeit with reduced abundances corresponding to the low metallicity), all sources of opacity are taken into account.

-As the spectra in \citetalias{Kubatova:2019} are only provided for three initial masses, we linearly interpolate between the predicted flux values to get a smooth distribution.
+As the spectra in \citetalias{Kubatova:2019} are only provided for three initial masses, we linearly interpolated between the predicted flux values to get a smooth distribution.
 This is shown in Figure~\ref{fig:compare}. {The most massive stars' post-main-sequence phase (spectral type WO) provides the largest ionizing photon count.} So even if such stars are rare according to a typical IMF, their contribution to the \ion{He}{II} ionization {can be} significant.
-Yet, the population synthesis includes the contribution of all the hot O-stars, as explained above. {It depends on the star-formation history (see Sect.~\ref{sec:results}) whether very massive stars would form and dominate over the population or not.} {In either case, the ratio of WR/O stars in our synthetic population is around 0.001, which is consistent with the lowest-Z observations (upper limits) of \citet[][their Fig.\,5]{LopezSanchez:2010a}.}
+Yet, the population synthesis includes the contribution of all the hot O-stars, as explained above. {It depends on the star formation history (see Sect.~\ref{sec:results}) whether very massive stars would form and dominate over the population or not.} {In either case, the ratio of WR/O stars in our synthetic population is around 0.001, which is consistent with the lowest-Z observations (upper limits) of \citet[][their Fig.\,5]{LopezSanchez:2010a}.}

 To sum up, all our assumptions about the synthetic population are either less extreme than those in \citetalias[][]{Szecsi:2015} or identical, while the models we apply are more elaborate.
 Our results, {including further parameter studies,} are reported and compared to observational data in Sect.~\ref{sec:results}.